-One thing I noticed during my research was the use of the term ‘organic’ in the original sense of the word, i.e. derived from living matter, rather than meaning something was grown without the use of chemicals.
-Of course you can use the term organic either way but i wonder do most people expect it to mean the latter in the context of skincare?
+During my research I noticed how some brands use of the term ‘organic’ to mean derived from living matter, rather than meaning something was grown without the use of chemicals.
+Of course you can use the term organic either way but I would suggest that more people buying skincare would expect it to mean the latter.

 Also organic doesn’t mean 100% organic.
 As stated above products need to contain a certain percentage of organic ingredients – amongst other criteria – to be certified as an organic product.
 I found that quite a few companies made it sound as if their skincare was 100% organic, when more accurately it was 100% natural with some organic ingredients, and sometimes not many!
 Additionally it would seem that only a product can be certified as organic.
 If a company is claiming to be certified as organic it’s a misunderstanding of the facts.

 Another interesting detail was the ambiguity in relation to the inclusion of non-natural ingredients by some companies.
 Some companies don’t make it clear whether they only use natural ingredients.
 This might be just be down to poor communication and if I get clarifying information on any company I’ll update this article.

 There was very little information about packaging on most skincare website, particularly the Irish ones.
 I have included what I’ve found including the almost ubiquitous statements about using recyclable plastic packaging, which we all know rarely gets recycled and definitely not into new packaging – yet.

 Makers of Natural and Organic Skincare in Ireland